flauschekatze/hexmap-generation/README.md

 Roll two dice.
 The first die is your movement die, the second die is your direction die.

 If your movement die is __*less than or equal to the number of filled neighbours*__, you'll be __moving__: The direction die tells you in which direction to move.
-Find the next empty hex in that direction.
-If the distance between it and the current hex is no more than the value of your movement die, fill it in and consider it your new current hex.
+Find the next empty hex in that direction. *If the distance between it and the current hex is no more than the value of your movement die*, fill it in and consider it your new current hex.
 Otherwise, do nothing.

 If your movement die is __greater than that__, you'll be __filling__: The direction die tells you in which direction to fill a hex.
 If the hex in that direction is empty, fill it in.
 If it is already filled, do nothing.